 Studying in the Faculty of Law, you may need to factor in some additional costs based on the subjects or additional opportunities you choose to complete.
 These additional costs cover the practical, placement or overseas experiences that you can take advantage of during your degree; for example, study tours.

 Placements, clerkships and work experience

 Placements are an exciting part of a number of programs in the Faculty of Law.
 Additionally, clerkships and work experience opportunities are available locally, nationally and internationally.
-If you enrol in a subject with a compulsory placement or chose to undertake a clerkship or work experience opportunity, you will be responsible for all costs associated with the placement or opportunity, such as transport, accommodation, living expenses, business attire and other incidental costs (as required).
+If you enrol in a subject with a compulsory placement or choose to undertake a clerkship or work experience opportunity, you will be responsible for all costs associated with the placement or opportunity, such as supervision fees, transport, accommodation, living expenses, business attire and other incidental costs (as required).